August Busch IV: Chairman and InBev takeover

 In 2002, Busch (and other family members) were passed over when the company named Patrick Stokes as its first non-family president and CEO.
 Busch's father had said that he owns 1% of the stock and that the "board of directors calls the shots" at the company.

 In 2004, as president of the company, Busch IV announced the brewer had purchased the 20-year naming rights to a new Busch Stadium, the home of the St. Louis Cardinals.
 Team owner William Dewitt Jr. said: "From the day we began planning for the new ballpark, we wanted to keep the name 'Busch Stadium'.
 August Busch IV and Anheuser-Busch share our vision for continuing that tradition for our great fans and the entire St. Louis community."
 Dewitt, as part of an ownership group, had purchased the team from the brewery in 1996.

 Busch became president and CEO effective December 2006.
 Busch's father had been criticized for not expanding globally and leaving the company open for acquisition.
 In 2007, August and the directors began discussions to acquire Diageo but the deal never advanced.

 Less than 18 months into Busch's tenure, rumors circulated that InBev was attempting to buy the company.
 In April 2008, Busch told beer distributors that Anheuser-Busch would never be bought "on my watch".
 A-B stock had closed at $49.20 on April 30, 2008.
 InBev offered $65 per share in June, and Busch refused.
 Prior to InBev's offer, A-B's stock had never been higher than $51.97.
 In hopes of keeping its independence, Busch proposed acquiring the remaining 50% it did not own of Grupo Modelo.
-InBev then said it would not include Busch in the new company board, but would include his uncle Adolphus Busch IV, who had favored the deal.
+InBev then said it would not include Busch in the new company board, but would include his half-uncle Adolphus Busch IV, who had favored the deal.
 Eventually InBev sweetened its bid to $70 per share and kept Busch on the board.